MFG Lite - System DB and Login Implementation

 Dummy Insert

-INSERT INTO [user]
+INSERT INTO users

-(clientid, name, mobile, email, role, isactive, telegramlinked)
+(clientid, name, mobile, email, isactive)

 VALUES